Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: Discussion

 \section{Discussion}

 \paragraph{KLD potential as informational free energy.} Under block invariance, the coarse variables $\{w_j\}$ are conserved (Lemma~\ref{lem:block-preservation}) while the within-block conditionals relax toward block-wise invariants.
-The potential $V$ in \eqref{eq:V-def} therefore measures the nonequilibrium information retained beyond the conserved coarse structure.
+The potential $V$ in \eqref{eq:V-def-intro} therefore measures the nonequilibrium information retained beyond the conserved coarse structure.
 Its monotone decay \eqref{eq:V-monotone} provides an information-theoretic second law for non-ergodic replication: fine-scale distinguishability is irreversibly lost, whereas coarse composition is preserved.

-\paragraph{Per-step bookkeeping and physical units.} The minimal second law above decomposes the step production into two nonnegative parts, $D_n$ and $\Delta V_n$, cf.~\eqref{eq:def-Sn}.
-In physical units, the potential drop defines an \emph{informational free-energy} change
+\paragraph{Per-step bookkeeping and physical units.} The minimal second law above decomposes the step production into two nonnegative parts, $D_n$ and $\Delta V_n$, cf. (45).
+In physical units, the potential drop defines a \emph{informational free-energy} change.

 while $k_{\mathrm B}T\,D_n$ quantifies the stepwise dissipated ``informational heat.''
 Together they account for the net degradation incurred by one replication step.